The first time I studied effectively was for a Year 12 Biology exam I wanted to get an A in.

 A great blog post to find out more about this topic is Avoiding procrastination: 10 tips to teach your students how to stop procrastinating.

 Studying for tests and exams

 Many students think that studying for a test means re-reading notes the night before the exam and hoping that it all sticks.
-Show students how to create an effective study schedule, so they get repeated exposure to information, which is a study skill that will help it ACTUALLY stick.
+But you know that cramming the night before a test is one of the less-effective strategies for studying.